River Campus Libraries: Collections

 Located on the 2nd floor of Rush Rhees, BGIL provides research assistance for business and government information.
 Notable collections include Historical SEC Documents from 1960-1995.
 As a federal depository library, BGIL houses a collection of physicak government documents and provides guides to online government publications.

 The Carlson Science & Engineering houses approximately 180,000 volumes on science and engineering subjects in print and thousands of electronic books and journals online.
 Our collections and services reflect the strengths of our academic departments and the vision for future of research in the science and engineering fields at the University of Rochester.
 The library has 3 floors, equipped with many computers, scanners, printers, wireless access, 470 seats and four group study rooms.
-Ten staff members are present to help faculty and students with all their scientific information needs.
+Twelve staff members are present to help faculty and students with all their scientific information needs.

 Located on the 4th floor of Rush Rhees, Koller-Collins was named in honor of English Professors Kathrine Koller and Rowland Collins.
 The center contains a core collection of about ten thousand primary texts in all areas of British and American literature, with special holdings in the works of the Elizabethan dramatists, and reference material for literary studies.
 It is a non-circulating collection.